 How to Make Money By Creating Passive Income

-One of the easier ways to to gain financial independence is to reconfigure your life so that a substantial portion of your income is not actively earned by your labor.
-Instead, it must come from passive income.
-In fact, the idea of passive income is closely related to the Berkshire Hathaway model, which I explain in an earlier feature.
+One of the easier ways to gain financial independence is to reconfigure your life so that a substantial portion of your income is not actively earned by your labor.
+To accomplish that, it must come from passive income.
+The idea of passive income is closely related to the Berkshire Hathaway model.

 - Rent from real estate property investments

 - Trademark licensing fees for characters or brands you’ve created

 - Royalties from books, songs, publications, or other original works